threefoldfoundation/threefold_data/content/project/money_of_good/money_of_good.md

 ---
 id: money_of_good
-title: Socioeconomic Meditation Platform
+title: Money of Good
 countries: [Germany]
 cities: [Munich]
 rank: 4
-excerpt: Driving transition to a new fair and sustainable economy through meditation.
+excerpt: A socioeconomic meditation platform, driving transition to a new fair and sustainable economy through meditation.
 image: ./money_of_good.png
 image_caption: money_of_good
 logo: ./logo.png